-- 2.6 This guideline addresses some aspects of market definition which may be relevant where licensing arrangements are concerned.
-This guideline should be read together with the CCS Guideline On Market Definition. - 2.7 Licensing arrangements can raise competition concerns if they are likely to adversely affect the price, quantity, quality or variety of products currently or potentially available.
-The CCS will normally analyse the competitive effects of licensing arrangements within the relevant markets for the products affected by such arrangements ('product markets').
-In some cases however, the analysis may require the further assessment of competitive effects on the markets for technology ('technology markets') or markets for research and development ('innovation markets').
+- 2.6 These guidelines address some aspects of market definition which may be relevant where licensing arrangements are concerned.
+These guidelines should be read together with the CCCS Guidelines on Market Definition. - 2.7 Licensing arrangements can raise competition concerns if they are likely to adversely affect the price, quantity, quality or variety of products currently or potentially available.
+The CCCS will normally analyse the competitive effects of licensing arrangements within the relevant markets for the products affected by such arrangements ("product markets").
+In some cases however, the analysis may require the further assessment of competitive effects on the markets for technology ("technology markets") or markets for research and development ("innovation markets").